Latest Recipes

 - Fold the dry ingredients, in two batches, into the beaten egg whites with a rubber spatula.
 When the mixture is smooth and there are no streaks of egg white, stop folding and scrape the batter into the pastry bag. (standing the bag in a tall glass helps if you’re alone).

-- Rap the baking sheet a few times firmly on the counter top to flatten the macarons, then bake them for 15-18 minutes.
+- Bake them for 10-15 minutes.
 Let cool completely then remove from baking sheet.

 - Spread a bit of batter on the inside of the macarons then sandwich them together.

 - Let them stand at least one day before serving, to meld the flavors.
+Serve macarons at room temperature.

 Thank you for your appreciation.
 Yes, they were divine, So far the chocolate macarons are may favorite.